Mr4k/mr4k.github.io/projects/iris.md

 project: 1
 ---

 Iris is a puzzle game that I built along with Simon Ever-Hale, Sam Grund, and Jonah Bregstone.
 It started out as a project from a game design class.
-We are currently porting it to moblie and html5.
+We are currently porting it to mobile and html5.

 <p align="center">
 	<img src="/iris-screenshot.png" width = "400">